anathonous/anathonous.github.io/_posts/2021-02-02-MacProFreeBSD.md

 and put them in
 /usr/src/sys/dev/asmc/
 ```
-You want to make a copy (cp) of the GENERIC kernel.
+You want to make a copy (cp) of the GENERIC kernel config.
 Say cp -r GENERIC MAC in /usr/src/sys/amd64/conf/ and then "make buildkernel KERNCONF=MAC" when compiling.

 Add the following lines to your kernel conf.